kovashikawa/kovashikawa.github.io/_pages/about.md

 ---

 <!-- Kick-off blurb -->
-I’m Rafael Kovashikawa—economist-turned-data-engineer with a soft spot for macro signals, low-latency pipelines and making AWS bills disappear.
+I’m Rafael Kovashikawa, an economist-turned-data-professional with a soft spot for macro signals, efficient pipelines and making cloud bills disappear.

+Always curious about _tech, data and dogs_.

+I will use this space to post about things that I've found interesting along the journey and, of course, my projects.

 ### What I do best
 * **Data Science & Modeling** · Develop and productionize time‑series (ARIMA, VaR), tree‑based and econometric models for CPI forecasts, credit risk and trading signals.